Beneficial Properties of Aloe Vera

 - Insect bites: If we apply aloe vera directly to the area around the bite, we reduce pain and will have faster healing.

-- Psoriasis: Apply the gel directly onto each outbreak, twice a day for 30 days, and you will see the flakes of skin diminish as well as the irritation.
+- Psoriasis: Apply the gel directly onto each outbreak, twice a day for 30 days, and you may see your skin condition improve.

 - Acne: Continued use of aloe vera gel will help acne disappear and prevent pimples from leaving permanent scars.